Ian Turner (speedway rider)

 Ian Douglas Turner (born 10 October 1949) is a former motorcycle speedway rider from England.

 Speedway career

 On 14 July 1971, Turner won the British Speedway Under 21 Championship, held at the Abbey Stadium in Swindon.
-While riding for King's Lynn in 1973 he broke his arm in a crash.
+While riding for King's Lynn in 1973, he broke his arm in a crash.

 Turner reached the final of the British Speedway Championship in 1979.
 He rode in the top tier of British Speedway from 1969 to 1980, riding primarily for King's Lynn Stars.

-He retired in 1980 but was tempted back to ride a few matches for Boston Barracudas by promoter, Cyril Crane.
-Ian appeared in about 12 meetings, with a final appearance against Mildenhall Fen Tigers when he scored maximum points from five rides.
+Turner retired in 1980 but was tempted back to ride a few matches for Boston Barracudas by promoter, Cyril Crane.
+He appeared in about 12 meetings, with a final appearance against Mildenhall Fen Tigers when he scored maximum points from five rides.

 Retirement

-Post speedway, Ian drove lorries for a living and rode a Harley for a hobby.
+Post speedway, Turner drove lorries for a living and rode a Harley for a hobby.
 He has lived in Spalding since 1971.